 Thank you / Christmas Cards

-Not only are Christmas Cards a tradition, it is a great way to thank the recipient for their business and to let them know they are important to you.
+Not only are Christmas Cards a tradition, but it is also a great way to thank your clients for their business and to let them know they are important to you.
 Which is also why you shouldn’t leave it to the last minute, nothing says “You’re important to me” than a Christmas Card arriving early January ☹️ Refer to Australia Post’s website for Christmas cut off times and allow for postal delays.

 We, humans, are social creatures, so whether you are flying solo or have a team, organising something out of work to mark the end of the year is a great way to close the year and prepare for the next one.
 It is easy to get caught up in the momentum of doing and not celebrate ‘the wins’ along the way, so this is a chance to celebrate all that you have achieved this year and have a bit of fun.

 We have spoken before about hack days which you can read here.

-But basically organise a day where you can set out your Marketing plans for the new year, your business goals, the strategies & steps you need to take to achieve those goals and schedule, what needs to be done by when and by who, when you’ll check in and how you’ll keep the accountability alive.
+Basically, organise a day where you can set out your plans for the new year; your business goals, the strategies & steps you need to take to achieve those goals.
+Then schedule, what needs to be done by when and by who, when you’ll check in and how you’ll keep the accountability alive.

 If you want to get your hands on it head over here.
-Not only will you go into the holiday season with peace of mind but you will feel invigorated to start the new year if you have a plan.
+Not only will you go into the holiday season with peace of mind but you will feel more enthused to start the new year if you have a plan.

 Thankfully these days there are many applications that enable you to schedule in advance.